-Executives' construal flexibility plays a crucial role in meeting the changing information processing demands of acquisitions.
-Acquiring executives face many potential pitfalls during the acquisition process such as underweighting the challenges involved with a target (Jemison & Sitkin, 1986) or being oversensitive to potential losses (Gamache et al., 2015) before an acquisition agreement and managing employee resistance and cultural differences (Buono, Bowditch, & Lewis, 1985; Nahavandi & Malekzadeh, 1988) or encountering learning difficulties (Haleblian & Finkelstein, 1999) afterwards.
-Construal flexibility enables executives to meet this dynamic set of cognitive demands and challenges by facilitating the construal level shifts needed to align with situational demands.
+Sitkin, 1986) or being oversensitive to potential losses (Gamache et al., 2015) before an acquisition agreement, as well as managing employee resistance and cultural differences (Buono, Bowditch, & Lewis, 1985; Nahavandi & Malekzadeh, 1988) or encountering learning difficulties (Haleblian & Finkelstein, 1999) afterward.
+Construal flexibility enables executives to meet this dynamic set of cognitive demands and challenges by facilitating the construal-level shifts needed to align with situational demands.
 Executives with low construal flexibility are less likely to detect the changes in their environment that demand construal shifts, instead relying on their primary construal level, which at times will match the information processing demands facing them but will inevitably cause mismatches when demands change.
-Further, construal flexibility plays an important role in modulating the frequency with which executives shift their construal level throughout the acquisition process, as without it, executives will quickly fall behind the changing information processing needs.
-As such, we consider construal flexibility to be at the heart of our theoretical model of the acquisition process, such that executives with greater flexibility will consistently and accurately meet these challenges as the process ensues.
+Further, construal flexibility plays an important role in modulating the frequency with which executives shift their construal level throughout the acquisition process, since, without it, executives will quickly fall behind the changing information processing needs.
+As such, we consider construal flexibility to be at the heart of our theoretical model of the acquisition process such that executives with greater flexibility will consistently and accurately meet these challenges as the process ensues.

 Importantly, acquisitions involve a wide range of individuals at varying points throughout the process.
 While all of these individuals must process information, not all of them are involved with incorporating that information into strategic decisions affecting the entire firm.
 Instead, a small handful of executives are responsible for consolidating that information and making strategic decisions about the direction of the acquisition process (Hitt, Hoskisson, & Ireland, 1990).
 Because our focus is on information processing in the upper echelons, we restrict our theory to the strategic responsibilities typically associated with executives, including information monitoring and organizational resource allocation (e.g., Mintzberg, 1973).
-Indeed, executives are responsible for collecting, filtering, and interpreting information from a wide variety of sources in order to develop firm policies (Hambrick et al., 2005).
-During the acquisition process, this includes information about their firm's own internal needs and capabilities, the target firm, and the industry and general environment (Schildt & Laamanen, 2006).
-Thus, in our theorizing, we use the term "executives" to refer to the group of executives responsible for consolidating information and making decisions related to the acquisition and its implementation.
+Indeed, executives are responsible for collecting, filtering, and interpreting information from a wide variety of sources in order to develop firm

-&lt;sup>2 This is consistent with the conceptualization of the top management team in the upper echelons literature but more focused on the "dominant coalition" of executives responsible for the acquisition process, which may be more exclusive than the entire top management team (Carpenter, Geletkanycz, & Sanders, 2004; Cyert & March, 1963).
+&lt;sup>2This is consistent with the conceptualization of the top management team in the upper echelons literature but more focused on the "dominant coalition" of executives responsible for the acquisition process, which may be more exclusive than the entire top management team (Carpenter, Geletkanycz, & Sanders, 2004; Cyert & March 1963).